nmtc-run/nmtc-run.github.io/pages/turn-markings.md

 We mark most turns with the hot orange pin flags:

 * Leading into the turn, we plant three flags in succession (roughly 3 feet apart).
 * Exiting the turn, we plant a single flag.
-Of course, when racing an out-and-back course such as the [Minnesota Voyageur](/voyageur), runners will see three pin flags on both the entrance and exit of the turn.
+When racing an out-and-back course such as the [Minnesota Voyageur](/voyageur), runners will see three pin flags on both the entrance and exit of the turn.
 * We then resume normal spacing of 0.1 miles until the next turn.

 ![NMTC default course marking](/img/course-marking/default-marking.svg "NMTC default course marking")